ikkarai/ikkarai.github.io/tadaka.md

 </div>

-Created for Gender Benger 2017, produced by Sandbox Collective and Goethe-Institut/Max Mueller Bhavan Bangalore.
+Created for Gender Bender 2017 by Madhushree Basu, produced by Sandbox Collective and Goethe-Institut/Max Mueller Bhavan Bangalore.
 Further supported by Urur Olcott Kuppam Vizha, Maatru Nadaga Iyakkam, Thirupattur and Arul Anandar College, Madurai.

-‘Maradhyana’ is a dance-drama based on a sub-story within Balakanda, Ramayana, centered around the character of the ‘Demoness’ Thadaka, who was killed by Rama.
 Malayalam poet Vayalar Ramavarma wrote his poem 'Thadaka', depicting the same woman as a valiant Dravidian princess.
 The princess feels amorous at Rama and attempts to befriend him, but without forgetting the welfare of her own kingdom and their land rights.
 While Rama tends to reciprocate positively toward her romantic as well as political proposals, his guardian sage Vishwamitra intervenes and intimidates him into killing her—alone and weaponless.

 <div class="pictures-container">